bazel-contrib/rules_cuda/cuda/private/templates/README.md

 The `registry.bzl` file holds mappings from our (`rules_cuda`) components name to various things.

+The registry serve the following purpose:

-### 1. maps our component names to fully component names used `redistrib.json` file.
+1. maps our component names to full component names used `redistrib.json` file.

    This is purely for looking up the json files.

-### 2. maps our component names to target names to be exposed under `@local_cuda` repo.
+2. maps our component names to target names to be exposed under `@local_cuda` repo.

-To expose those targets, we use a `components_mapping` attr from our component names to labels of component repository as follows
+   To expose those targets, we use a `components_mapping` attr from our component names to labels of component repository (for example, `@local_cuda_nvcc`) as follows

 ```starlark
 # in registry.bzl